Menno Hoogland is a guest researcher at the Faculty of Archaeology.

 His current fieldwork on St. Lucia is carried out in cooperation with the St. Lucia Archaeological and Historical Society and the Florida Museum of Natural History (Prof. dr. William Keegan).
 In 2004 he was awarded a grant by the Netherlands Foundation for Scientific Research (NWO) for the programme 'Houses for the living and the dead'.
-The project focusses on the organisation of Taíno households in the Dominican Republic (AD 1000-1500) and is executed in cooperation with the Museo del Hombre Dominicano.
+The project focuses on the organisation of Taíno households in the Dominican Republic (AD 1000-1500) and is executed in cooperation with the Museo del Hombre Dominicano.

 No relevant ancillary activities